What is TRIO Student Support Services?

-The Shepherd University TRiO/Student Support Services (SSS) program was established by the US Dept. of Education to increase the college retention and graduation rates of its participants who meet income guidelines established by the U. S. Department of Education, are first-generation student (neither parent has a bachelor’s degree) and/or students with a documented disability.
+The Shepherd University TRIO/Student Support Services (SSS) program was established by the United States Department of Education to increase the college retention and graduation rates of its participants who meet income guidelines established by the United States Department of Education, are first-generation student (neither parent has a bachelor’s degree) and/or students with a documented disability.

 Why should I join?

 TRIO/SSS provides a supportive community throughout the undergraduate journey.

 By being a part of the program you will have access to resources such as knowledgeable professionals who will help you to acquire the skills necessary to succeed in college.